 The Proposed Project will be a clustered townhouse project that will be situated on areas currently disturbed or improved by the existing hospital buildings, paved areas or other pervious man-made surfaces.
 The site design has been careful to maintain and create vegetated buffered areas to all adjoining and adjacent properties and great care has been given to maintain the natural greenspace at the front of the property alongside Croton Dam Road (see full-size Drawing L-100 "Landscape Plan".
 This area will be improved with stormwater basins to collect rainwater during storm events to provide stormwater management for the project.
-Appendix I-2 "Visual Analysis" at the end of this volume provides views of the Proposed Project.
+Appendix H "Visual Analysis" provides views of the Proposed Project.